-Did you know that there is a difference between the meaning of the words bunito and bunita in the Chabacano language?
-In the Spanish language, the only difference between these two words would be the gender.
-You use the Spanish bonito when referring to men and the Spanish bonita to women.
+Did you know that there is a difference between the usage of the words bonito and bonita in the Chabacano language?

 Alto mi hermano, Alta mi hermana

 In English: My brother is tall, My sister is tall